vyshali-aytha/vyshali-aytha/README.md

 ## About Me

-I'm a Computer Science student at **PES University** with a passion for building software that solves real-world problems.
+I'm a Computer Science student with a passion for building software that solves real-world problems.
 I enjoy developing full-stack applications, designing efficient backend systems, and working with data engineering and machine learning to create meaningful solutions.

 Currently exploring cloud technologies, system design, and scalable software architecture.